 The writing is on the wall, has been on the wall for sometime and US citizens apparently never noticed.
 Socialized medicine, for lack of a better appellation, appears to be the future.
 The notion that individuals can pay for health services as needed and build the kind of infrastructure that the average person wants (emergency services, research, etc) has been effectively shown to be a pipe dream; and that systems can and do function with the amount of complexity required to provide services in a timely fashion.

-Ergo we will all be charged something to provide the services we all say we want but don’t want to pay for; or rather, underestimate the cost of.
+Ergo we will all be charged something to provide the services we all say we want but don’t want to pay for, or rather, underestimate the cost of.
 But that subject is beside the point I’m trying to make, and I don’t want to get distracted from it.
-This is the point.

 The Gallup-Healthways Well-Being Index is out this morning and reveals that 15.9 percent of American adults are now uninsured, down from 17.1 percent for the last three months of 2013 and has shown improvements in every major demographic group with the exception of Hispanics who did not advance.

-If the ACA, Obamacare, continues working; if we actually expand on the basics of standardized healthcare provision set down by the Obama administration, What then?
+If the Affordable Care Act continues working, if we actually expand on the basics of standardized healthcare provision set down by the Obama administration, What then?
 When Presidents back to the time of Truman tried to get this done?

 Because Eisenhower was the last President to put his name on a fundamental change that was positive to the US as a whole.
-LBJ might have done this with his Great Society, but his term was marred with Vietnam (which could have been avoided) Eisenhower managed to avoid any major conflicts, and established the Interstate system with funds Congress had given to the military.
+Lyndon Baines Johnson might have done this with his Great Society had his plans worked out, but his term was marred with the Vietnam War, which could have been avoided and dominates both his legacy and Kennedy’s legacy, even in the face of the Voting Rights Act.
+Eisenhower managed to avoid any major conflicts, and he established the Interstate Highway System with funds Congress had given to the military.

-I’m not planning on doing an exhaustive search back though 60 years of Presidential history just to make my point.
-Truthfully, when I first proposed the idea, I just stated best President in our lifetimes.
-I was born in the age of Kennedy, and while his ending was tragic, what LBJ achieved in his name was of more importance than anything he did aside from not starting World War Three during the Cuban Missile Crisis.
+I’m not planning on doing an exhaustive search back though 60 years of Presidential history just to make my simple point.
+When I first proposed the idea, I stated it as best President in our lifetimes not best president since Eisenhower.
+I was born in the age of John Fitzgerald Kennedy, and while his ending was tragic, what LBJ achieved in his name was of more importance than anything he did aside from not starting World War Three during the Cuban Missile Crisis.
 In the grand scheme of things that is what he will be remembered for, aside from his words that took us to the moon on LBJ’s watch.

 Which is really all that matters to history.